keziahrg/kez-bot/README.md

 KezBot is built with the following technologies:

 - [OpenAI](https://openai.com/) - KezBot's AI engine, which powers its natural language processing capabilities.
-- [Vercel KV](https://vercel.com/storage/kv) - KezBot's database provider, which stores embeddings used to provide KezBot context.
+- [Vercel Postgres](https://vercel.com/storage/postgres) - KezBot's database provider, which stores embeddings used to provide KezBot context.
+- [PG Vector](https://github.com/pgvector/pgvector-node) — Empowers KezBot with advanced vector similarity search capabilities on stored embeddings.
+This enables KezBot to enhance contextual understanding, providing more nuanced and relevant responses in conversations.
 - [Next.js](https://beta.nextjs.org/) - KezBot's frontend framework.
 This project uses the App Router, which enables the use of bleeding edge features such as React Server Components.
 - [Tailwind CSS](https://tailwindcss.com/) - KezBot's CSS framework, which provides a customised set of styling utilities.